A Constrained NILC method for CMB B mode observations

 Here $\nu_{\rm s} \equiv 23$~GHz and $\nu_{\rm d} \equiv 353$~GHz.
 The factors $g_{\rm RJ}(\nu)$ and $g_{\rm Jy}(\nu)$ denote the conversion factors from antenna temperature $\mu \rm{K}_{\rm RJ}$ or flux density Jy/sr to CMB unit $\mu {\rm K}_{\rm CMB}$ at frequency $\nu$.
-Although we included this the spinning dust component in the map simulation, we did not fit it because it is not dominant and significant correlations with both synchrotron and free-free emission.
+We considered the spinning dust emission are unpolarized in our fitting model. $f_{sd}$ is the external template calculated from \texttt{SpDust2} \cite{2009MNRAS.395.1055A}.
 Totally there are $12$ free parameters in the model include the amplitudes and the spectral indices of the foreground, and the CMB signal.

 In order to achieve better fitting results, all the observational maps are re-smoothed to the same resolution $52.8$~arcmin and down graded the \texttt{NSIDE} to $8$.
 This step can average out the noise and CMB signal on each pixel, thereby improving the fitting results.
 After smoothing and downgrading, the spectral index for each pixel is the average of the true spectral index values within the pixel area.
 It can be easily figure out by perform Taylor expansion